 Skiing.
 Officially, it’s a sport, but on more profound terms, it’s a way of life.
-Because of this, everyone who skis has an opinion about their favorite ski slopes, towns and resorts, which means that “the best” place to ski can be pretty subjective.
-Some are loved for their abundance and quality of snow, while others are adored for the challenge or finesse their slopes provide.
-Some are sought out because they’re located in cool towns and others are resorts you wish you could never leave.
-There are places that are better for big groups, while others meant for die hard aficionados, while still more are where beginners should, well, begin—at the bunny hill.
-So best of ski lists can be slushy messes, full of biffs, butt- and face-plants, hinges and sitzmarks, but here, we do our best to find the all-around six best places to ski in the US that do it all.
+Because of this, everyone who skis has an opinion about their favorite ski slopes, towns, and resorts, which means that “the best place” to ski can be pretty subjective.
+Some are loved for their abundance and quality of snow, while others are adored for the challenge the slopes provide.
+Some are sought out because they’re located in cool cities, and others are resorts you wish you could never leave.
+There are places that are better for big groups, while others meant for die-hard aficionados, while others still are where beginners should, well, begin.
+So the “best” ski lists can be slushy messes, full of biffs, face-plants, hinges, and sitzmarks, but here, we do our best to find the all-around six best places to ski in the U.S. that offer it all.

-Teton Village, just outside of Jackson Hole is having its moment, which means it just shed its sleepy-mountain town persona and arrived at being an all around heaven for skiers.
+Jackson Hole brings an elegant level of luxury to the American West, sans the gaudiness that can come from over-the-top amenities.
 First, it’s easy to get to with over 12 non stop flights from New York, Los Angeles, San Francisco, Chicago, Atlanta, and Dallas.
-Snow fall is plentiful and is among the best powder for skiing in the country, temperatures hover around a perfect 30 degrees and lines at the lifts are rarely more than a few minutes.
-True, there’s more expert slopes here than beginner and intermediate combined, but then again, the views are magnificent and Jackson Hole is teaming with savory food options like at Cascade Grill (right at the base of the mountain) that don’t bore.
+Snowfall is plentiful and is among the best powder in the country for skiing, temperatures hover around a perfect 30 degrees, and lines at the lifts are rarely more than a few minutes.
+True, there’s more expert slopes here than beginner and intermediate combined, but the views are magnificent and the town is teaming with savory food options.
+Before you go, check out our complete guide to Jackson Hole.

-You’d think that its location, a 40 minute drive outside of Salt Lake City, would make this place an overcrowded mess but the resort has been set up perfectly to handle masses of skiers.
-Which means this place is a hell of a lot of fun.
-Especially at Cliff Lodge, a handsomely appointed establishment with self-serve ski lockers that come with air tubes that dry your boots, hats and gloves overnight.
-And of course a spa for your girlfriend if she isn’t a skier or you get achy muscles after a day on the slopes.
+You’d think that its location, a 40-minute drive outside of Salt Lake City, would make Snowbird an overcrowded mess, but the resort has been set up perfectly to handle masses of skiers.
+Which means this place is a hell of a lot of fun — especially at Cliff Lodge, a handsomely appointed establishment with self-serve ski lockers that come with air tubes that dry your boots, hats, and gloves overnight.
+If you get achy muscles after a day on the slopes, you can check out the spa.
 Snowbird also has an acclaimed ski school that offers different classes for kids and adults.
-Over 500 inches of snow fall every ear and often powder cover is at a perfect 6 inches.
+Over 500 inches of snow fall every ear and powder cover is often at a perfect six inches.

-Not just fun to say (Ali-aska, Alaska), this place is a serious snow town, located just 40 minutes up the road from Anchorage, by way of the Seward Highway (one of the most scenic in America) and is the only true ski resort in the great state up north.
-As it should be with a whopping 650 inches of snowfall per year.
-It skews experienced, with some wide open bowls and steep and deep runs (North Face has our continents longest continuous double black run), but there’s space for freestylers at terrain park and a scenic tree-lined run for those of you who prefer the bunny slope.
+Not just fun to say (alee-aska, uh-laska), this place is a serious snow town, located just 40 minutes up the road from Anchorage by way of the Seward Highway (one of the most scenic roads in America).
+Alyeska is the only true ski resort in the great state up north with a whopping 650 inches of snowfall per year.
+It skews towards the experienced, with some wide open bowls and steep, deep runs (North Face has our continents longest continuous double black run), but there’s space for freestylers at terrain park and a scenic, tree-lined run for those of you who prefer the bunny slope.
 When not skiing, check out Girdwood, originally called Glacier City, which will make sweet, passionate love to your camera.